0xThurling/forge-fp/README.md

   or one module (`#include <fp/vec.hpp>`), with `-I src`.
 - **`include/forgefp/fp/`** — the installed mirror (same files, byte-identical).
   Include as `#include <forgefp/fp/all.hpp>`.

+Headers include their siblings with relative paths, so every header is
+self-contained: it parses on its own (no `-I` flags needed for the library's own includes), which also keeps editors and static analyzers happy.

 ```bash
 g++ -std=c++20 -I src my_program.cpp -pthread